Radiant heating and cooling: Chilled slabs

-Chilled beam/ceiling
+Partial radiant systems

-Radiant/convective heating/cooling systems are generally integrated into slab or dropped ceilings, or attached to ceilings, but can be attached to walls also.
-The modular nature of ceiling panels offers increased flexibility in terms of placement and integration with lighting or other electrical systems, but are less efficient than chilled beam systems.
-Lower thermal mass compared to chilled slabs means they can't easily take advantage of passive cooling from thermal storage, but controls can more quickly adjust to changes in outdoor temperature.
-Chilled beams/ceilings are also better suited to buildings with spaces that have a greater variance in cooling loads.
-Perforated panels also offer better acoustical dampening than chilled slabs.
-Ceiling panels are very suitable for retrofits because they can be attached to any ceiling.
-Chilled ceiling panels can be more easily integrated with ventilation supplied from the ceiling.
+Chilled beams are hybrid systems that combine radiant and convective heat transfer.
+While not purely radiant, they are suited for spaces with varying thermal loads and integrate well with ceilings for flexible placement and ventilation.

 Thermal comfort

 The operative temperature is an indicator of thermal comfort which takes into account the effects of both convection and radiation.
 Operative temperature is defined as a uniform temperature of a radiantly black enclosure in which an occupant would exchange the same amount of heat by radiation plus convection as in the actual nonuniform environment.

 With radiant systems, thermal comfort is achieved at warmer interior temp than all-air systems for cooling scenario, and at lower temperature than all-air systems for heating scenario.

 Thus, radiant systems can helps to achieve energy savings in building operation while maintaining the wished comfort level.

 Thermal comfort in radiant vs. all-air buildings

 Based on a large study performed using Center for the Built Environment's Indoor environmental quality (IEQ) occupant survey to compare occupant satisfaction in radiant and all-air conditioned buildings, both systems create equal indoor environmental conditions, including acoustic satisfaction, with a tendency towards improved temperature satisfaction in radiant buildings.